Using an employer of record in Chile

 Paternity leave

 When hiring employees in Chile, familiarity with these policies is essential.
-An EOR in Chile can help you manage your leave obligations with ease.
+An EOR in Chile can assist with managing local leave obligations.

 Background check in Chile